 As a child of the 70’s, “classic rock,” as we now call it, was always on the radio and turntable.
 You become familiar with the music, if not the lyrics.

-Fast forward twenty years and, as a married woman, The Mr. and I are watching MTV Unplugged.
-Much to our surprise, and to a few in the audience, Eric Clapton had rearranged his own song, beloved “Layla” from his Derek and the Dominos Days.
+Fast forward twenty years and, as a married woman, The Mr. and I were watching MTV Unplugged.
+Much to our surprise, and to a few in the audience, Eric Clapton had rearranged his own song!
+The beloved “Layla” from his Derek and the Dominos Days changed from grungy rock to a beautiful love song.
 Pure Brilliance!

 Derek & The Dominos

 Eric Clapton MTV Unplugged

 The angst and anguish of the lyrics are matched in the first version by the rock anthem followed by it’s classic instrumental, causing one to reflect.
 The heartache and soul sorrow of the lyrics was highlighted in the blues version on MTV.
 Their moods are totally different.
 Their pace are different.
 The message is the same:

 He rearranged his own song, repurposing a song he’d already written, expanding the life span of both versions.